Traffic Calming

 - The City of Saskatoon will acquire the speed display board.

 - The speed display board is to be installed for one-year at one location.
 The speed display board will be removed during the winter season.
-The community can submit a written request to the City annually to relocate the speed display board to another location.

 - Annually, the community can submit a written request to the City to have the speed display board relocated to another location.